cdelgehier/oio-docs/doc/source/admin-guide/configuration_swift.rst

 bind_ip
 -------

-IP address for server to bind to.
+IP address for the server to bind to.
-The address must be mounted on a local interface.
+The server must be mounted on a local interface.

 * Format: dot-decimal representation of an IPv4 address or a colon-hexadecimal representation of an IPv6 address
 * Default: `0.0.0.0`